Skip to content

 Back to Blog

-high severity January 20, 2026 · scope unconfirmed
+high severity January 20, 2026 · 4 min read Unverified claim — what this is

 San Carlo Gruppo Alimentare Listed by thegentlemen Ransomware Group

 On January 20, 2026, Italian snack manufacturer San Carlo Gruppo Alimentare appeared on the leak site of the ransomware group known as thegentlemen.
 The company, whose potato chips and savory snacks are sold across Europe, confirmed that internal files had been exfiltrated during a ransomware incident.
-While the exact number of people whose personal information was exposed remains unknown, anyone who has purchased San Carlo products, entered contests, or interacted with the company through its website www.sancarlo.it may have data at risk.
+While the exact number of people whose personal information may have been exposed remains unknown, anyone who has purchased San Carlo products, entered contests, or interacted with the company through its website www.sancarlo.it may have data at risk.

 Public reporting indicates the incident involved a successful ransomware deployment followed by data exfiltration.
 The files were later published on the group’s .onion leak site, accessible via the address hosted on ransomware.live.
 Available details describe the exposed material as internal documents rather than a structured database of customer records.
 No precise count of affected individuals has been released, and San Carlo has not issued a detailed public statement listing the specific categories of data involved.
 The breach follows a pattern seen in other ransomware cases where companies in the food sector are targeted for their relatively straightforward IT environments and steady revenue streams.